jblakley/ScannerEKSQS/README.md

 Once you've run the quickstart all the way through, run:

 ```
-. ./setk8SSenv.sh
+. ./setEKSSenv.sh
 ```

-That will let you use your EKS Scanner cluster as you normally would.
+That sets your environment variables and will let you use your EKS Scanner cluster as you normally would.

 Command Line Options: